Let's Be Happy: Production

+In 1955 Allied Artists announced it would help finance Jeannie in England.

 Location filming took place in Edinburgh and other locations in Scotland, Paris, and Thirlestane Castle which serves as Lord James' country house.
+It was known in filming as Jeanie.

 Release

 Let's Be Happy premiered in London on 9 May 1957.

 Reception

 The film was a box office disappointment.

 The Monthly Film Bulletin wrote: "An unpretentious little Cinderella story has been blown up into an elaborate musical, losing most of its charm on the way.
 The first half-hour is quite simple and pleasing, but when the story moves to Europe it becomes laborious, and is tricked out with production numbers which are for the most part vulgar in conception and undistinguished in execution.
 Vera-Ellen's artless charm survives a series of unbecoming dresses, but Robert Flemyng looks uneasy in a kilt.
 Edinburgh in festival time provides an unusual, if not exotic, setting, but in spite of this attempt to break new ground success still eludes the Anglo-American musical."

 Kine Weekly wrote: "Its Cinderella-like story, which ends in the hero turning down an impoverished blue-blood for an energetic Yankee travelling salesman, lacks subtlety, but versatile teamwork, fine views of Scotland, scintillating ensembles, and catchy tunes give the innocuous malarky a friendly and engaging air."